akumina/AkuminaDev/docs/AK-Inactivity-Tracker.md

 ### Callback

-There is a global callback, *InactivityTrackerCallback* that is called whenerver the inactivity callback is fired.
+There is a global callback, *InactivityTrackerCallback* that is called whenever the inactivity callback is fired.
 This allows a developer to intercept the inactivity trigger, allowing the following use cases:
 * Check a condition to determine if the message should show
   * Suppress when the editing interface is open.
   * Suppress based on environmental condition (network)